neovim/neovim/MAINTAIN.md

 ### Release automation

-Neovim automation includes a [backport bot](https://github.com/zeebe-io/backport-action).
+Neovim automation includes a [backport bot](https://github.com/korthout/backport-action).
-Trigger the action by labeling a PR with `backport release-X.Y`.
+Trigger the action by labeling a PR with `ci:backport release-x.y`.
 See `.github/workflows/backport.yml`.

 Deprecating and removing features
 ---------------------------------